delfianto/media-forge/README.md

 - **Progress Tracking**: Real-time progress bars with per-task and overall progress indicators
 - **Archive Support**: Extract and convert images directly from ZIP/CBZ archives

+## ⚠️ Disclaimer and Safety

+**Media-Forge is provided "as is", without warranty of any kind.** Users are solely responsible for ensuring they have proper backups of their data before performing any format conversions or cleanup operations.

+While the author has successfully tested this tool by converting nearly **1.5TB of ultra-high resolution JPEGs** (some exceeding 30MB per file) without a single instance of data loss or corruption, your mileage may vary.
+Always verify a subset of your data after conversion.

 ## Requirements

 ### System Requirements